techanon/pIRC/README.md

 ## Example Usages
 There are 3 pairs of ways to use this library.

-The first pair ways is to use the `Base` class for a single contained bot.
+The first pair of ways is to use the `Base` class for a single contained bot.

 You can instantiate it (which doesn't have much functionality on it's own):
 ```python